Gloucestershire Constabulary must improve services to children at risk of harm - HMIC

 Notes to editors

-- HMIC is an independent inspectorate, inspecting policing in the public interest, and assesses and reports on the efficiency and effectiveness of police forces to tackle crime and terrorism, improve criminal justice and raise confidence.
-HMIC inspects all 43 police forces in England and Wales together with other major policing and law enforcement bodies.
+- HMICFRS is an independent inspectorate, inspecting policing in the public interest, and assesses and reports on the efficiency and effectiveness of police forces to tackle crime and terrorism, improve criminal justice and raise confidence.
+HMICFRS inspects all 43 police forces in England and Wales together with other major policing and law enforcement bodies.